epcervantes7/project_structure_template/README.md

 # project_structure_template
-this is a template to organize your source and jupyter notebooks
+This is a template to organize your source and jupyter notebooks, in addition the documentation was genereted using sphinx [https://github.com/epcervantes7/document-python-code-with-sphinx]

 ## project tree structure